-9-27.
+9-25.
 Resource recording structures

-a.
+- a.
 Future Years Defense Program (FYDP).
 As mentioned, the FYDP accounts for the total of all resources programmed by the Department of Defense (DOD).
-Using OSD program elements, DOD apportions decisions on dollars and manpower among the FYDP's 11 major force programs.
+Using OSD program elements, DOD apportions decisions on dollars and manpower among the FYDP's 11 major force programs. - b.

-b.
 Army Management Structure (AMS).
 The AMS serves as a second major resource recording structure.
-Based on congressional appropriations, the AMS relates program dollars and manpower to a standard classification of activities and functions per DFAS-IN Manual 37-100- (where stands for the current fiscal year, e.g., 2003).
-Army Management Structure codes (AMSCO) help record the data in the detail needed for budgeting, execution, and accounting.
+Based on congressional appropriations, the AMS relates program dollars and manpower to a standard classification of activities and functions per DFAS-IN Manual 37-100- (where stands for the current fiscal year, e.g., 2005).
+Army Management Structure codes (AMSCO) help record the data in the detail needed for budgeting, execution, and accounting. - c.

-c.
 Other structures.
-Other fiscal management structures include the 01 level budget activity structure for operation and maintenance appropriations shown in tables 9-3 through 9-8.
-Other structures also include standard study numbers (SSN) and budget line item numbers (BLIN) for weapon systems, and project numbers for military construction.
+Other fiscal management structures include the 01 level budget activity structure for operation and maintenance appropriations shown in tables 9-3 through 9-8, standard study numbers (SSN) and budget line item numbers (BLIN) for weapon systems, and project numbers for military construction.

-9-28.
+9-26.
 Automated support

-The automated PPBES System supports Planning, Programming, Budgeting, and Execution System (PPBES) functions and Planning, Programming, and Budgeting System (PPBS) data submissions to OSD, OMB, and Congress.
-Known simply as the PPBES database, it encompasses forces, funds, and manpower and serves as the database of record for Army resources.
+The automated Army PPBE System supports Army PPBE functions and DoD PPBE data submissions to OSD, OMB, and Congress.
+Known simply as the PPBE database, it encompasses forces, funds, and manpower and serves as the database of record for Army resources.

-a.
-PPBES database.
-The PPBES database organizes and registers 9 years of dollar and manpower data used in the process, and 12 years of forces data.
-It gathers manpower and dollar data through keys tied to the Management Decision Package (MDEP), appropriation (appn), program element (PE), Army program element (APE), and other identifiers including the command or resource organization.
-HQDA uses the database to-

-(1) Support user analysis.

-- (2) Build and record the combined POM/BES. - (3) Prepare the Army portion of the FYDP to reflect the POM/BES and later the President's Budget.

-(4) Report consistent Army resource positions to OSD through the Select and Native Programming (SNaP) Data Collection System, Standard Data Collection System (SDCS), Service Support Manpower System (SSMS), and Comptroller Information System (CIS).

-(5) Issue Army commands Program and Budget Guidance (PBG) reflecting the FYDP resource position after each FYDP update.

-(6) ProvideMDEP execution and expenditure information.
+- a.
+PPBE database.
+The PPBE database organizes and registers 9 years of dollar and manpower data used in the process, and 12 years of forces data.
+It gathers manpower and dollar data through keys tied to the Management Decision Package (MDEP), appropriation (appn), program element (PE), Army program element (APE), and other identifiers including the command or resource organization code.
+HQDA uses the database to- - (1) Support user analysis. - (2) Build and record the combined POM/BES. - (3) Prepare the Army portion of the FYDP to reflect the POM/BES and later the President's Budget. - (4) Report consistent Army resource positions to OSD through the Select and Native Programming (SNaP) Data Collection System, Standard Data Collection System (SDCS), Service Support Manpower System (SSMS), and Comptroller Information System (CIS). - (5) Issue Army commands Program and Budget Guidance (PBG) reflecting the FYDP resource position after each FYDP update. - (6) ProvideMDEP execution and expenditure information. - b.

-b.
 Future System enhancement.
-In transition from a legacy data management system, the enhanced PPBES Enterprise System, will restructure the database and related applications into a common web-enabled system behind the Army Knowledge on Line (AKO) portal that will facilitate user and administrator coordination and allow interactive management of PPBES data elements, web applications, the receipt and edit of data files, and reports publication.
+In transition from a legacy data management system, the enhanced PPBE Enterprise System, will restructure the database and related applications into a common web-enabled system behind the Army Knowledge on Line (AKO) portal that will facilitate user and administrator coordination and allow interactive management of PPBE data elements, web applications, the receipt and edit of data files, and reports publication.